pnp/blog/content/post/spfx-toolkit-vscode-v-4-1-release/index.md

 ## More guidance

-Learning SharePoint Framework is one of key priorities of SPFx Toolkit.
-In this release we added a couple of enhancements that will be extremly helpful for folks new to SPFx.
-The first one are tooltips added to the scaffolding form that explain every possible selection.
-It will provide short guidance regarding any SPFx project type, extension or ACE type and framework type.
-We also added a dedicated walkthrough step that will explain Gulp tasks, what they are and how they should be used.
+Learning SharePoint Framework is one of the key priorities of SPFx Toolkit.
+In this release, we added a couple of enhancements that will be extremely helpful for folks new to SPFx.
+The first tooltips added to the scaffolding form explain every possible selection.
+It will provide short guidance regarding any SPFx project type, extension or ACE type, and framework type.
+We also added a dedicated walkthrough step that will explain Gulp tasks, what they are, and how they should be used.

 ![guidance-scaffolding](images/guidance-scaffolding.png)

 ## Gulp Tasks

-In this release we extended the Gulp Task view with additional tasks which are related to SharePoint Framework solutions.
-This is extremly helpful for folks new to SPFx which are not familair with the toolchain.
+In this release, we extended the Gulp Task view with additional tasks which are related to SharePoint Framework solutions.
+This is extremly helpful for folks new to SPFx who are not familiar with the toolchain.

 ![gulp-tasks](images/gulp-tasks.png)